St Agnes, Cornwall: Tourism

 St Agnes is a popular tourist destination.
-The coastal area is maintained by the National Trust and is designated part of the Cornwall Area of Outstanding Natural Beauty (AONB).
+The coastal area is maintained by the National Trust and is designated part of the Cornwall National Landscape area of outstanding natural beauty (AONB).
 Beaches in the St Agnes Parish include Trevaunance Cove, near the village of St Agnes.
 It is a small sandy beach with lifeguards and adequate parking.
 Porthtowan village also has a sandy beach.
 Trevellas Porth is popular with divers and fishermen, but because it is quite rocky it is not recommended for swimming.
 Chapel Porth is another area beach.

 Demographics

+At the 2021 census, St Agnes parish had a population of 8,591 in 3,729 households.